George Cadbury: Cadbury Brothers Limited

+Philanthropy

+He rented 'Woodbrooke' – a Georgian style mansion built by Josiah Mason, which he eventually bought in 1881.
+In 1903, he founded a Quaker higher educational institution for social-service oriented education – an institution that still functions as the Woodbrooke Quaker Study Centre.
+In the early 20th century, he and John Wilhelm Rowntree established a Quaker study centre in the building, and it remains the only such centre in Europe today, offering short educational courses on spiritual and social matters to Quakers and others.

-In 1901, disgusted by the imperialistic policy of the Unionist Government dominated by Colonial Secretary Joseph Chamberlain, and opposed to the Boer War, Cadbury bought the Daily News and used the paper to campaign for old age pensions and against the war and sweatshop labour.
+In 1901, disgusted by the imperialistic policy of the Unionist Government dominated by Colonial Secretary Joseph Chamberlain, and opposed to the Boer War, George Cadbury bought the Daily News (afterward the News Chronicle) and used the paper to campaign for old age pensions and against the war and sweatshop labour.
+Cadbury was actively involved in politics and supported William Gladstone.
+Dismayed at how the Liberals took the country into the First World War (1914-1918), George switched his allegiance to the Independent Labour Party who were anti-war.

+In 1907, George Cadbury bought Selly Manor, an old Tudor house menaced by destruction in the surroundings of Birmingham.
+He decided to rescue, preserve and move it to Bournville.
+This was completed in 1916 by architect William Alexander Harvey.
+Selly Manor is now a museum.

 George Cadbury was one of the prime movers in setting up The Birmingham Civic Society in 1918.
 Cadbury donated the Lickey Hills Country Park to the people of Birmingham.
 He also donated a large house in Northfield to the Birmingham Cripples Union that was used as a hospital from 1909.
 It is now called the Royal Orthopaedic Hospital.

-He died at his home, Northfield Manor House, on 24 October 1922, aged 83.
+He died at home, Northfield Manor House, on 24 October 1922, aged 83 of natural causes.

 Family life

 George Cadbury married twice.
 In London, Middlesex, on 14 March 1872 he married Mary Tylor (born March 1849 at Stamford Hill, London; died June 1887 at Newton Abbot in Devon), daughter of Quaker author Charles Tylor and wife Gulielma Maria Sparkes.
 She was the mother of George Jr, Mary Isabel, Edward, Henry, and Eleanor Cadbury.

 In Peckham Rye, Southwark, London, on 19 June 1888 he married Elizabeth Mary Taylor.
 They had six children together: Laurence John, George Norman, Elsie Dorothea, Egbert, Marion Janet, and Ursula.